Forex brokers eye U.S. market as Trump vows to deregulate

 Signed into law in 2010 in response to the global financial crisis, the Dodd-Frank financial reform legislation aims to overhaul business practices on Wall Street and protect consumers.
 But its passage caused the demise of many U.S. retail FX businesses.

 In 2006, there were 40 companies operating in the United States offering FX trading to retail customers.
-After Dodd-Frank, that number has shrunk to three -- GAIN Capital Holdings, Inc. GCAP.O; Canada-based Oanda, and TD Ameritrade (AMTD.O).
+After Dodd-Frank, that number has shrunk to three -- GAIN Capital Holdings, Inc.; Canada-based Oanda, and TD Ameritrade .

 Under Dodd-Frank rules, enforced by the CFTC, firms offering retail forex trading in the United States must maintain minimum capital of at least $20 million, plus 5 percent of the amount by which liabilities to retail forex customers exceed $10 million.